bojanmilevski/gex/README.md

 ## LICENSE

-This software is licensed under the [GPL v3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This software, like all my other software, is licensed under the [GPL v3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Please consider licensing your software under this license as well.

 ## THANKS